 - For the Psychology major or concentration in the College and in G.S. and for the Psychology Postbac certificate, it will meet the Group III (Social, Personality, and Abnormal) distribution requirement. - For Psychology Postbac certificate students, and for Psychology majors who enter Columbia in Fall 2013 or later, it will fulfill the seminar requirement. - For G.S. students it will meet one term of the social science requirement, provided that students obtain the necessary permissions and have taken the prerequisite psychology courses.
 Majors will have priority over students who are taking the course for social science credit.

 Course Grading and Requirements

-20% Class participation Quizzes Leading discussion 15% Quizzes 15% Leading discussion 50% Individual project (10% presentation, 40% final paper) Bonus for the productive brainstorming during the second 5% Bonus for the productive brainstorming during the second part of the term.
+20% Class participation15% Quizzes

+15% Leading discussion 50% Individual project (10% presentation, 40% final paper) 5% Bonus for the productive brainstorming during the second part of the term.

 Class Participation